String Functions¶

 Creates a copy of

-with leading characters removed.The
+textwith leading characters removed.The

-argument is not a prefix; rather, all combinations of its values are stripped:>>> >>> lstrip(' spacious ') 'spacious ' >>> lstrip('www.example.com'.lstrip,'cmowz.') 'example.com'
+charsargument is a string specifying the set of characters to be removed.
+If omitted or None, thecharsargument defaults to removing whitespace.
+Thecharsargument is not a prefix; rather, all combinations of its values are stripped:>>> >>> lstrip(' spacious ') 'spacious ' >>> lstrip('www.example.com'.lstrip,'cmowz.') 'example.com'

 - Parameters